gcba-iris/iris-tech-docs/docs/architecture/overview.md

 #### Threads

 Iris must span on boot a fixed, configurable number of threads that kick in and handle the data after the dispatcher routes it.
-Each thread should be able to handle by itself a data flow back-to-back.
-This allows parallell processing and increases stability and data processing speed.
+Each data flow must be managed by the same thread from this point onwards.
+This allows for parallel processing and increases stability and data processing speed.

 ## Physical Architecture